 My name is Yazzie, James Yazzie… and I am your guide in the heart of the Navajo Nation…

-We started our adventure at Canyon de Chelly National Monument (pronounced Canyon di ché), one of the most beautiful sites in northeastern Arizona.
+We started our adventure at Canyon de Chelly National Monument (pronounced Canyon di ché), one of the most beautiful sites in northeastern Arizona (a State of Western USA).
 Less touristy than its big brother (Grand Canyon), the Canyon of Chelly is the gateway to the Diné culture as the Navajo call themselves.
 This 374 km² park was named a National Monument in 1931.
 The park includes the canyons de Chelly and del Muerto and was continuously inhabited by the Anasazi, an ancient Pueblo people, from the beginning of the Christian era until about 1300.

 Canyon de Chelly is not as spectacular as other parks in Arizona or Utah with their vast expanse, but it offers magnificient forms and landscapes.
 The river running on the valley floor irrigates a green, fertile field year around, which contrasts sharply with the color of the rock, and sustains a living community.
 The canyon consists of two faults (an impressive Y-shaped cut), each with a width of one kilometer and 30 km in length, carved into a vaste ocre plateau with a maximum depth of 300 meters.
 Most of the visit is on the rim of the plateau… “Up” of the cliff we are back in our childhood as little boy or girl, dreaming of being an explorer like the famous Charles Muntz… the view is breathtaking.
 The highlight is undoubtedly Spider Rock, a sandstone spire that rises 750 feet (229 meters) from the canyon floor to the sky: it is simply Nizhoni!
 This masterpiece of nature is also a sacred site in the Diné culture.
 According to legend Spider Rock recalls the “Spider Woman”, one of the most important goddesses in Navajo mythology who taught Navaho women to weave.
 From the canyon floor, the canyon walls are impressive for their height, colors and patterns.
 Well-preserved ancient troglodyte ruins are visible on the rock walls of the canyon where the Anasazi civilization lived prior to the Navajos about one thousand years ago.